This is a gear review about the best hiking GPS for 2022.

 There is also the Earthmate app, which allows you access to extra information, such as detailed maps, and information about your hike, to allow you to keep on track of your many adventures.

-If you find yourself in trouble it is good to know that this works as one of the Best Personal Locator Beacons on the market and is also one of the Best 2 way satellite Communication devices on the market.
+If you find yourself in trouble it is good to know that this works as one of the Best Personal Locator Beacons on the market and is also one of the Best 2-way satellite Communication devices on the market.
 There is also the larger Garmin Inreach Explorer which is very similar, I just prefer the smaller, lighter mini version.
+And it is water resistant which means you can wear it on the outside of your pack in case you need it.

-Overall, this is the best ultralight handheld GPS units that also function as a PLB and more.
+Overall, this is the best ultralight handheld GPS unit that also functions as a PLB and more.

 > The Touchscreen makes accessing the information you need simple.